Frequently Asked Questions about the Law School Admission Test (LSAT)

 LSATs are scored on a scale that ranges from 120 to 180, with all questions weighted the same.
 For 2017-2018, the national average was 153.6.
 The 75th percentile is between 158 and 159, and the 90th percentile between 164 and 165.
 Test-takers are typically notified of their scores within a month of having taken the test.
 If the exam is "disclosed," they will receive a complete report of their answers and a key, along with their scores.
 If for whatever reason they feel it appropriate, test-takers may choose to cancel their scores within six calendar days after the test.
 If they choose to do so, they will not receive a score, and the exam will appear as "Cancelled" on any score report sent to law schools.

 Beginning with the July 2019 test, LSAC will be implementing a new digital LSAT, administered on tablets rather than paper.
 For the July 2019 test only, test-takers will have the option of cancelling their scores after having received them.
 If they choose to do so, they will be able to retake the test free-of-charge during the 2019-2020 testing cycle.
 After July, 2019, all LSATs will be administered electronically.
 Test-takers will still be provided scratch paper for diagramming questions.

 When should I take the LSAT?

-How do I study for LSAT?
+How do I study for the LSAT?

-Should I take an LSAT prep course?
+Should I take an LSAT prep course or hire a tutor?

+Please note that prep courses and tutors are among the most expensive LSAT prep options.
 The Law School Admission Council has recently published a free prep course, available here.
 Other prep courses, both online and in-person, are available for a cost from a number of different companies.

 To begin your self-assessment as to how to best prepare for the LSAT, it is a good idea to take a practice LSAT exam.
 Here are some ways to do this: